 Long ago, people taught about how the body operates and gave suggestions about what to prepare to stay healthy or cure disease.
 If you are interested in exploring traditional Chinese cooking methods for better health, here is some background information, general principals, and recipes.

-A lot of people all over the world like Chinese food.
 The common Chinese food eaten around the world isn’t authentic though.
 Authentic Chinese food dishes are prepared according to traditional recipes and techniques, based on ancient ideas about how the human body operates, and they described the effect of each kind of meat, grain, herb, or vegetable on the human body.

 History of Medicinal Cuisine